 Click on "Services" at the top of the page and enter your cell phone information.
 A Validation Code will be sent to your cell phone/email.
 You must enter the code in the space provided to activate your account.
 College e-mail addresses have already been entered into the system.
 You may enter additional email addresses and cell phones to your account.

-If you have any questions or encounter any problems, please contact the Office of Campus Safety and Security, ext.
-7290.
+Please contact the Office of Campus Safety and Security, ext.
+7290 with additional questions or concerns.